tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 56.

 The voice was counting down from 20 by the time I was dragging them, Johnny over my shoulder, and Peter and Jane stumbling in my arms.
 When my feet touched grass, a blast threw me to the ground, and once my face was buried in dirt and mildew, I was laughing until I couldn’t breathe.
 I felt like I was dying, blood seeping from my head, my thoughts dizzy.
-But the first time in so long I was able to laugh for myself.
+But for the first time in so long I was able to laugh for myself.

 Think for myself.

 And with my siblings next to me, I felt content.
+Peter, faced down in the grass.
+Jane, her body twisted like a pretzel, and Johnny, laying on his back, unblinking eyes on the sky.
+I only needed them to be okay again.

 Three days later, I am alone.